pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ### Algorithm

-Gauss-Seidel iterations are very simple, but are unstable for cases with incompressible flow and high added mass.
+Gauss-Seidel iterations are very simple, but are unstable for cases with incompressible flow and high added-mass.
 A simple approach to mitigate this is applying relaxation, also called simple mixing.
 In this coupling method the output of first solver is still given to the other one without adjustment, but the output of the second solver is relaxed as follows: